 - Deficieny in vitamin B12, folate, zinc and iron

-- Some conditions and diseases that can cause canker sores includes celiac disease, Crohn’s disease, ulcerative colitis and even HIV/AIDS
+- Lastly, some conditions and diseases that can cause canker sores includes celiac disease, Crohn’s disease, ulcerative colitis and even HIV/AIDS

 - Brush the teeth using a soft brush and foaming-agent-free toothpaste

 - Dissolve a teaspoon of baking soda and ½ cup warm water.
-Stir well until baking soda is completely dissolved and rinse the mouth using this solution.
+Generally, stir well until baking soda is completely dissolved and rinse the mouth using this solution.

 - Apply a small amount of milk of magnesia on the canker sore every day.